Learn one, forget three: How to use FuelPHP's Image class

 sudo pecl install imagick downloading imagick-3.4.3RC1.tgz ...
 Starting to download imagick-3.4.3RC1.tgz (245,140 bytes) ................................done: 245,140 bytes 19 source files, building -- Omitted -- Build process completed successfully Installing '/usr/lib64/php/modules/imagick.so' Installing '/usr/include/php/ext/imagick/php_imagick_shared.h' install ok: channel://pecl.php.net/imagick-3.4.3RC1 configuration option "php_ini" is not set to php.ini location You should add "extension=imagick.so" to php.ini

-At the end, there is a message telling you to add "extension=imagick.so" to php.ini, so do that.
+Towards the end, there's a message asking you to add "extension=imagick.so" to php.ini, so please add it.

 If you want to do it smartly, just create an ini file with an appropriate name under /etc/php.d/ and add "extension=imagick.so" to it